§ Trust Spanning Protocol (TSP) Specification

 ) may become known to endpoint A

-prior to this step via an OOBI, a TSP control payload, or other discovery protocol that is out of scope.
-Note that in this outer layer, all VIDs shown are public while p0
+prior to this step via an OOBI, a TSP control payload, or another discovery protocol out of scope of this specification.
+Note that in this outer layer, all VIDs are public while p0

 and q0